 There are two sizes of capsules to choose from and, therefore, two sizes of machine.

-You can order your machine and capsules from them or you can buy them from Amazon – the price is about the same-ish.
+You can order your machine and capsules from them or you can buy them from other places online.

 You may want to put a towel underneath your project area to catch fly away herbal material and to protect from any staining.